1960s Felt Clown Bobblehead Table Lamp

 Other versions: This 1960s felt clown bobblehead table lamp exists in several varieties.
 Many different figurines were produced.
 All with a light bulb for the nose or in a basket and made with felt, as you can see below.

 Produced in Italy, generic label on the bottom.
 These labels ware used in the 1950s, 1960s and 1970s.
 Sold by, probably among others, Massive from Belgium.

 These doll lamps are made in the Linea Zero style, but they are probably not.
 Do you have an idea about these lamps?
-Please use the contact form and help improve the websites exactitude.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.